 - Government staff

-The Forestry and Emergency Response Division uses aerial detection to deploy airplanes with aerial observers and helicopters with firefighters Also called loaded patrols, these aircraft and personnel provide aerial detection during periods of increased fire danger and over known gaps in the fixed detection system.
+The Forestry and Emergency Response Division uses aerial detection to deploy airplanes with aerial observers and helicopters with firefighters.
+Also called loaded patrols, these aircraft and personnel provide aerial detection during periods of increased fire danger and over known gaps in the fixed detection system.

 Air patrols are conducted to detect holdover lightning fires still smouldering from recent storms and/or to monitor land-clearing activities in settlement areas.
 Loaded patrols are flown during higher hazard periods to achieve prompt, effective initial attack when fire is detected.
 Aerial detection accounts for 20 per cent of the discoveries of wildfires each year.

-Fire lookouts are located where visibility is favourable to detect and report fires.
+Lookout towers are located where visibility is favourable to detect and report fires.
 The lookouts consist of one- or two-storey alpine cabins (located on top of a mountain) or steel towers located on the highest ground throughout the boreal forest.
 Alberta has 127 lookout sites within its Forest Protection Area: these are used to detect fire starts throughout the summer.

 Rules to follow at a lookout site